 The unique structure of the geocell makes it ideal for re-vegetation because it lets water flow freely, even between cells if the grid material is permeable.
 It's a very flexible technology, though.
 For a more heavy-duty wall against erosion, you can simply pour concrete into the cells.

-For more information on EnviroGrid and related topics, look over the links on the next page.
+For more information on EnviroGrid and related topics, look over the links below.